prikhi/hkredmine/README.md

     hkredmine close 154

-This will change the Issue's status to `Closed`, the done ratio to `100%` and the due date to today(but only if it was not set).
+This will change the Issue's status to `Closed`, the done ratio to `100%` and the due date to today(but only if it is not already set).

 You can specify a comment to leave when updating the Issue using the `comment`
 flag: